 - Direct community funding.
 Kickstarter and Patreon validate demand while covering early costs.

-The hardest part isn’t technology anymore — it’s hesitation.
-The real pain point is waiting, second-guessing, and watching others ship the ideas you’ve been sitting on.
+The hardest part isn’t technology anymore, it’s hesitation.
+Waiting.
+Second-guessing.
+Watching others ship the ideas you’ve been sitting on.
+That’s the real pain point.

 This is the era of indie game innovation.
 Small teams can outshine massive studios with pure creativity and smart tools.